 Lots of high-profile biohackers have money to spend, and they put it towards stem cell injections into joints, infrared light saunas, and 800 supplements a day.
 I don’t think there’s anything wrong with this if people want to do it, but we tend to know what actually results in healthy lifestyles on a larger scale, and most of this just isn’t necessary.

 The longest-living countries all have a few things in common: access to affordable healthcare, low rates of preventable disease and violence, and gender equity.
 Were tech billionaires actually concerned about the human ability to live long, healthy lives (and not just their own), they might put some of the money they’ve made towards furthering those policies in the United States.

 Biohacks That Work

 The underlying concept of biohacking and health optimization isn’t harmful, it’s the way that it, like much of wellness culture, is more focused on creating a never-ending list of things to purchase and perfect.

 Fortunately, there are still a few biohacks that work — these ones are still fairly common in biohacking communities, but have more scientific evidence to back them up, and are (basically) free.

-While there is less evidence as to its effectiveness (only really one study where it is analyzed), holotropic breathwork has also been reported to create positive changes in mood, including relieving stress and
+While there is less evidence as to its effectiveness (only really one study where it is analyzed), holotropic breathwork has also been reported to create positive changes in mood, including relieving stress and aiding sleep.

 Admittedly, a lot of the “sleeping more” biohacks utilize techy tools, but some just rely on nighttime meditation and popping a melatonin supplement.
 Both of which are relatively effective to help you wind down for the night, no blue light glasses necessary.